 Additionally, Mr. Lichtenstein serves as chairman of Steel Sports, Inc., an organization he founded in 2011 focused on transforming and improving the youth sports experience in America.
 Steel Sports operates and manages participatory and experience-based businesses in the youth sports and exercise marketplace, emphasizing a positive and fun environment while instilling our values of discipline, teamwork, safety, respect and integrity.
 The Steel Coaching System is implemented with each portfolio company to ensure coaches are educated and prepared to have a positive impact on athletes.
 Core businesses include: the National Youth Baseball Championship, the country’s premier travel ball championship for ages 9U-14U; Baseball Heaven, a 30-acre baseball complex in Long Island; and UK Elite, one of the largest soccer programs in the country offering programs such as summer camps, coaching services, teams and tournaments.

-Mr. Lichtenstein is chairman of Handy & Harman Ltd. and Steel Excel, Inc. along with ModusLink Global Solutions, Inc. and was also recently named Interim CEO of the company, which is a provider of supply chain and logistics services.
-He has served as a director of approximately 30 public and private companies.
+Mr. Lichtenstein is executive chairman of ModusLink Global Solutions, Inc., which is a provider of supply chain and logistics services.
+During his career, Mr. Lichtenstein has served as a director of approximately 30 public and private companies.